 Lauren Christiansen is a fiction and non-fiction writer.
-She graduated from Williams College with a B.A. in English and a Certificate in German and studied English at the University of Edinburgh for the full academic term her junior year.
+She graduated from Williams College with a B.A. in English and a Certificate in German and has also studied English at the University of Edinburgh.

 As an artist, Lauren does what she pleases and is insecure about it.
 She devotes regular time to maintaining a persona on Facebook that is in the process of being turned into a feature piece.

-All images and writing on this site are Lauren Christiansen’s.
-Work may not be edited in any way, copied, reproduced, republished, etc without her express written permission.
+All images and writing on this site are Lauren Christiansen’s unless otherwise stated.
+Work may not be copied, reproduced, republished, etc without her express written permission.

 this poem is about jason bourne